12 Exercises for Constipation Relief

 Deep Breathing Exercises

-Deep breathing exercises are exercises that bring consciousness to your breath to help trigger the relaxation response in the body.
-By increasing the relaxation response you can help regulate stress which can be beneficial to your digestive system.
-Stress can cause a multitude of health issues including constipation so by increasing your relaxation you will be well on your way to helping optimize your digestive function.
+Deep breathing exercises bring consciousness to your breath to help trigger the relaxation response in the body.
+By increasing the relaxation response, you can help regulate stress which can be beneficial to your digestive system.
+Here are a few of the most common deep breathing exercises that can help relax your body and mind:

 Alternate Nostril Breathing